How to Drive Legally in Vietnam as a Foreigner: License Conversion, IDP and What Actually Works

 Foreigners should also carry a passport or valid residence document, particularly in situations where identity or residency status may need to be verified — for example, at checkpoints where officers are conducting broader documentation checks.
 This is not always framed as a mandatory roadside driving document in the same way as the license and registration, but having it available avoids complications.

 Traffic police checkpoints have become more routine since 2025.
 Third-party liability insurance is inexpensive and available from multiple insurers — but driving without it carries fines and significant complications if you are ever involved in an accident.
-Insurance purchased without a valid Vietnamese license may also be void, so the sequence matters: sort the license first.
+Compulsory liability insurance typically excludes coverage for drivers operating without a valid license, so the sequence matters: sort the license first.

 The Edge Case: What Happens When Your Original Foreign License Expires